 The school uses the Equality Acts definition of disability as when a person has a 'physical or mental impairment which has a substantial and long term adverse effect on that person's ability to carry out normal day to day activities.'
-These children may not always have a statement.
+These children may not always have an Education and Health Care Plan.